rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 For this series, we will:
 1. Store our feature switches on a filesystem in [YAML](https://en.wikipedia.org/wiki/YAML) format
-2. Allow multiple rules to exist in a single file
+2. Group rules together that modify the same features into a single file
-3. Allow a single rule to change multiple feature switch values
+3. Allow a single rule to change multiple feature values
-4. Allow name/description as our only metadata
+4. Store name/description as our only metadata
 5. Store default values for features along with the switches that set them
 6. Specify an explicit priority for dealing with conflicts